seasonlabs/refinerycms-translations/readme.md

 Install the plugin

+Add this line to your Gemfile: gem 'refinerycms-translations', :git => 'git@github.com:seasonlabs/refinerycms-translations.git'

+Install the gem
-> gem install refinerycms-translations
+> bundle install

 Copy the migration file

-> rake refinerycms:translation:install
+> rails generate refinerycms_pepes

 Run the migration